 - For Free (Byrds)

 - Homeward Through The Haze (CSN&Y)

 - Anything At All (CSN)

 If you love songs with great melodies, harmonies, and thoughtful lyrics, Crosby & Nash deliver!

-Although they’re no longer recording together, David Crosby and Graham Nash are still putting out solo albums.
-Among their recent ones, Crosby’s Croz (2014) and Nash’s This Path Tonight (2016) are both solid.
+Although they were no longer recording together, David Crosby and Graham Nash still put out solo albums.
+Among them, Crosby’s Croz (2014) and Nash’s This Path Tonight (2016) are both solid.

-David Crosby and Graham Nash have provided over 50 years of some of the best harmony anyone will ever hear.
-We’ve been lucky to share in it.
+David Crosby and Graham Nash provided over 50 years of some of the best harmony anyone will ever hear.
+We were lucky to share in it.

-(Please check out the previous article on Stephen Stills)
+(Please check out the previous article on Stephen Stills.)
+Here’s the link: